Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 8. Click the *Tax zone* drop-down list to select the applicable tax zone.

 9. Click the [SAVE] button.
-A pop-up window confirms that the decision matrix has been saved.
+The decision matrix has been saved.
+The **Success** pop-up window is displayed.

   ![Decision matrix saved](../../Assets/Screenshots/Taxes/Settings/DecisionMatrix/DecisionMatrixSaved.png "[Decision matrix saved]")